-Can a person with Asperger’s Syndrome have empathy for other people?
+Can a person with Autism Spectrum Disorder (ASD) have empathy for other people?

 The short answer is yes.

 But a longer answer to this question is necessary to explain why people who lack the ability to put themselves into someone else’s shoes, to imagine their thoughts and feelings, and to predict what they will do next could be said to have empathy.

 Why is a lack of empathy so frequently associated with Autism Spectrum Disorder?
 It has to do with the definition of empathy.
 Empathy is made up of two important parts: the first is the ability to see the world from the perspective of another.
 This is the thinking or cognitive part of empathy.
 It is about identifying what is going on in another person’s mind.

 The second part of empathy is more emotional—the ability to imagine what another person is feeling and then to care about it.